Exchequer of the Jews

-The Exchequer of the Jews (Latin: Scaccarium Judaeorum) was a division of the Court of Exchequer at Westminster, which recorded and regulated the taxes and the law-cases of the Jews in England and Wales.
+The Exchequer of the Jews (Latin: Scaccarium Judaeorum) was a division of the Court of Exchequer at Westminster which recorded and regulated the taxes and the law-cases of the Jews in England and Wales.
 It operated from the late 1190s until the eventual expulsion of the Jews in 1290.

 Background

 Jews began to settle in England soon after the Norman Conquest in 1066.
 For the most part they escaped the massacres during the First (1096–1099) and Second (1145–1149) Crusades, and despite occasional imposition of fines and special levies, their numbers and prosperity increased under the protection of the king.

-There was a reason Jews were protected by the Crown.
-Surviving records of the Exchequer Pipe Roll of the reign of Henry I show that the Jews of England constituted a major source of royal revenue to the Crown early in the twelfth century.
+There was a reason the Crown protected Jews.
+Surviving records of the Exchequer Pipe Roll of the reign of Henry I show that the Jews of England were a major source of revenue to the Crown early in the twelfth century.
 "The intent was to use the Jewry as a reservoir equally open to receive and closed to retain the surplus wealth of the surrounding population, so that the Crown will never lack a fund on which to draw in an hour of need".
 Jews were allowed to charge usury providing tax revenues to the Crown.

 With the further advance of commerce and industry under Henry I and Henry II, the Jews of England continued to increase their royal revenues; and the demand grew for the creation of a distinct department of the Great Exchequer for the management of Jewish capital.